 King Sejong was known to be a great ruler for many accomplishments.
 The most noteworthy achievement was his ability to create the Korean language.
 Systematically and scientifically created, it is said that the alphabet can be learned in a single morning.

-The written language in Korea before the birth of Hangul was Hanja, Chinese characters.
+The written language in Korea before the birth of Hangul was Hanja, or Chinese characters.
 It is said that it takes at least a decade to learn them and in those times, your family had to be rich to afford to have a teacher to be taught this very complicated writing system.

-Because there was much opposition, King Sejong and a few of his trusted scholars created the language in secrecy in the Hall of Worthies also known as the Jade Hall or Jiphyeonjeon (집현전).
+Because there was much opposition, King Sejong and a few of his trusted scholars created the language in secrecy in the Hall of Worthies, also known as the Jade Hall or Jiphyeonjeon (집현전).
 This building was also built during King Sejong's reign and served many scholarly purposes.
 In recent years, I've heard that today's scholars are saying that it is believed that King Sejong's immediate family members also participated in the invention of the language.

 After King Sejong's death, the elite restricted the use of Hangul, and it was mostly used among the common people through reading and writing fictional stories and handwritten letters.
 During the Japanese occupation, however, many Koreans adopted Hangul as a symbol of their independence.
 It was not until after their independence in 1946, that Hangul was officially accepted as the official writing system of Korea.

 I would also like to note that when Hangul was first released for the first time, it was called Hunminjeongeum (훈민정음) which means the proper sound to instruct the people.
 The creation of the alphabet was completed in 1443 and the official manuscript was published in 1446.
-When the alphabet was first released, there were 28 letters but 4 were eventually dropped.
+When the alphabet was first released, there were 28 letters, but 4 were eventually dropped.
 The alphabet now consists of 10 vowels and 14 consonants.
-Hangul is South Korea's National Treasure No. 70 and registered UNESCO Memory of the World since 1997.
-October 9 is the day we celebrate the birth of Hangul
+Hangul is South Korea's National Treasure No. 70 and a registered UNESCO Memory of the World since 1997.
+October 9 is the day we celebrate the birth of Hangul.

 With the manuscript being published a few hundred years ago, it was thought the original book was gone.
 However, in 1940, the book was discovered by chance in an old home in Andong.
-The book now resides in Kansong Art Museum.
+The book now resides in the Kansong Art Museum.

 More Than Just Hangul